ungive/discord-music-presence/PRIVACY.md

   for a short amount of time,
   such that they can be shown in a Rich Presence on Discord.
   This service can be disabled in the settings.

+### Custom cover image proxy server

+In the settings of the Software it is possible to enter connection details for a "Custom cover proxy server".
+By entering these details,
+your IP address may be revealed to the server.
+Your use of third-party servers is not governed by this privacy policy.
+It's recommended to "self-host" or only use servers that you trust.

 ### Encryption